PoisoN-ck/Memory-Card-Game/README.md

 Guessed all cards?
 Congratulations!
 You can start a New game once again by clicking a New game button which will give you **Random** set of cards.

+# Game dependencies

+The game was built on pure JavaScript and CSS to increase the performance and load time.